LINGYUAN1201/LINGYUAN1201.github.io/_pages/about.md

 Hi, I'm **Ling Yuan**.
 Welcome to my personal academic homepage.

-I am currently pursuing a **PhD in Management** at *Cardiff University*, funded by the ESRC Doctoral Training Partnership.
-My research project focuses on improving circular economic operations by characterizing, forecasting, and managing reverse logistics flows, in collaboration with industrial partners such as **Brother Industries UK Ltd** and **The Royal Mint**.
+I will begin my **PhD in Management** at *Cardiff University* in **September 2025**, funded by the ESRC Doctoral Training Partnership.
+The research will focus on improving circular economic operations by characterizing, forecasting, and managing reverse logistics flows, in collaboration with industrial partners such as **Brother Industries UK Ltd** and **The Royal Mint**.

-Prior to this, I completed an **MRes in Management Science** at *Lancaster University*, where I worked on revenue management and pricing optimization for car rental systems.
+Previously, I completed an **MRes in Management Science** at *Lancaster University*, where I worked on revenue management and pricing optimization for car rental systems.
 My undergraduate degree was in **Statistics** from *Suzhou University*, where I graduated top of my cohort.

 ---